howeyc/ledger/README.md

 ## Purpose

 Ledger is a command line application for plain text accounting.
-Providing commands to view balances, register of transactions, importing of CSV files, and a web interface to view reports, and track investments.
+Providing commands to view balances, register of transactions, importing of CSV files, exporting of CSV files, and a web interface to view reports, and track investments.

 ## Documentation